Find me/follow me

 Find Me/Follow Me refers to two technologies that, in conjunction, enable incoming phone calls to be received at different locations, on different phones.

 “Find Me” refers to the ability to receive incoming calls at any location.
 “Follow Me” refers to the ability to receive calls at any number of designated phones, whether ringing all at once, or in sequence.

 In some systems, the user is assigned a virtual phone number.
 When that number is dialed, the system routes the call through a user-defined list of numbers.
 The numbers may be called simultaneously or sequentially, either in a preferred order or in accordance with the user's scheduled activities and locations.
-If no connection is made once all numbers on the list have been called, the system may route the call to voice mail.
+If no connection is made once all numbers on the list have been called, the system may give up or route the call to voice mail.